Course Enrichment Grants

 • The project will have an impact on the faculty member's teaching and on student learning, and, if relevant, the community.

-• Information concepts and activities are well-integrated into the course.
+• Information concepts and activities will be well-integrated into the course.

 • The project has a convincing rationale for partnering with the library to accomplish course goals.